manavshah-28/-RiScKy-/README.md

 00000000
 00000000
 ```

-# Step by step implementation and progress.
+# Step by step implementation of instructions in datapath.
 * Module files were written.
 * Top file is completed.
 * Instantiating PC and PC_adder.